AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/additional-functionality/postlc-touchpoints-and-lead-engagement.md

 >
 >Instructions for how to adjust PostLC touchpoint settings can be found at the end of this article.

 PostLC touchpoints are dynamic.
-As a Lead or Contact continues to submit PostLC forms, Bizible will update the PostLC touchpoints in your CRM to show you their most recent form submissions.
-Specifically, if you've set a limit of 5 PostLC touchpoints, Bizible always push the 5 _most recent_ touchpoints to your CRM.
+As a Lead or Contact continues to submit PostLC forms, Marketo Measure will update the PostLC touchpoints in your CRM to show you their most recent form submissions.
+Specifically, if you've set a limit of 5 PostLC touchpoints, Marketo Measure always push the 5 _most recent_ touchpoints to your CRM.
 In this example, this account has set their PostLC limit to four touchpoints.
 This Lead has already reached maximum number of PostLC touchpoints it can have in your CRM.
 The last PostLC touch was on 2/6/2018.
-If this person were to fill out another form the following day, Bizible will remove the first PostLC touchpoint from 11/9/2017 in order to add the latest touchpoint from 2/7/2018.
+If this person were to fill out another form the following day, Marketo Measure will remove the first PostLC touchpoint from 11/9/2017 in order to add the latest touchpoint from 2/7/2018.

 ![](assets/2.png)

 >[!NOTE]
 >
->Bizible will only update PostLC touchpoints on the Lead or Contact, and will not update PostLC attribution touchpoints on an Opportunity.
+>Marketo Measure will only update PostLC touchpoints on the Lead or Contact, and will not update PostLC attribution touchpoints on an Opportunity.
 All relevant PostLC touchpoints on a Contact will be included in the Opportunity.

 ## How to Change PostLC Touchpoint Settings {#how-to-change-postlc-touchpoint-settings}